freaktechnik/jetpack-requestmod/README.md

 Constant signifying an outgoing request, as in a request going to a server.

 #### RequestMod.INCOMING
 Constant for incoming requests, as in coming from a server.
+You generally want to avoid this direction, except for modifying incoming headers.
+It's generally advised to try an alternative method from https://developer.mozilla.org/en-US/Add-ons/Overlay_Extensions/XUL_School/Intercepting_Page_Loads instead.
+This implementation covers the "HTTP Observers" part.

 ### RequestMod(options)
 Constructs a new `RequestMod` instance.